Skip to main content

 Recursive Install (Monorepos)

-packmind-cli install -r
+packmind-cli install

-packmind-cli install --recursive
+packmind-cli install --path apps/frontend

 AI Agent Rendering — The files created by the install command depend on which AI agents are enabled in your organization settings.
 The CLI respects your organization’s configured agents and creates instruction files accordingly (e.g., AGENTS.md, .cursor/rules/, .github/copilot-instructions.md).
 The .packmind/ directory is always created regardless of your configuration.
 To configure which agents are enabled, see Manage AI Agent Rendering.